abars/illustbook/README.md

 # Google Analytics Connection

-illustbook use Google Analytics for ranking calculation.
+Illustbook use Google Analytics for ranking calculation.

 If your want to use ranking tab , You should rewrite SERVICE_ACCOUNT of app/AnalyticsGet.py and google_analytics_uacct of html/meta.html.